willkwon-math/willkwon-math.github.io/index.md

 However, I found that many people pronounce my name as "hahn woo" which means 'Korean beef'....

 Here is my [CV](https://willkwon-math.github.io/assets/files/CV_HKwon.pdf).

-The drawing was given by one of my students at the Republic of Korea Air Force Academy.

 I frequently see plays and musicals, and sometimes write informal reviews of them on [this blog](https://brunch.co.kr/@skykite9) (in Korean).